fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

 }
 ```

-Now the function is allways defined.
+Now the function is always defined.

 > I´ve added an ErrorDescription as string, but you could use an enumeration, or no description at all, It´s up to you.

-It is nice that it is a generic type, and can be used in many different scenarios, such as retrieving from database, or anything else that might result in an error.
+It is nice that it is a generic type, and can be used in many different scenarios, such as retrieving from database, or anything else that might result in error.

 ## Real world mess

-If we look at real world examples where we need to combine results from different sources, its usage can become less then ideal.
-Imagine a simple retail store domain were in order to add a product to a basket, we need to
+When we look at real world examples where we need to combine results from different sources, the usage of the class above can become less then ideal.
+Imagine a simple retail store domain were in order to add a product to a basket, where we need to:

 1. Retrieve the product from the database
-2. Reserve the product (so that we garantee we have in stock)
+2. Reserve the product (so that we guarantee we have it in stock)
-3. Add to a customer basket
+3. Add the reserved product to a customer basket

-Idealy, we would have a function such as (in pseudocode)
+Ideally, we would have a function such as (in pseudo-code)

 ``` js
 function AddToBasket(productId, customerId)